sudowing/service-engine/README.md

 ## <a id="overview_gis-support"></a>GIS Support

-If the DB powering this service is `PostgreSQL` with the `postgis` extension enabled, spacial queries will be enabled on geometric fields.
+If the DB powering this service is `PostgreSQL` with the `postgis` extension enabled, spatial queries will be enabled on geometric fields.

-This feature works by identifying any fields of a geometric type (as reported in the initial DB survey on startup) and enabling various spacial type functions (`st_*`) via **SEARCH methods**.
+This feature works by identifying any fields of a geometric type (as reported in the initial DB survey on startup) and enabling various spatial type functions (`st_*`) via **SEARCH methods**.

 Additionally, any fields of this type are published as GeoJSON (after being transformed from WKT).

-Current support for spacial search functions include:
+Current support for spatial search functions include:
 - Radius ([ST_Intersects](https://postgis.net/docs/ST_Intersects.html))
 - Bounding Box ([ST_Intersects](https://postgis.net/docs/ST_Intersects.html) & [ST_MakeEnvelope](http://www.postgis.net/docs/ST_MakeEnvelope.html))
 - Custom Polygon ([ST_Intersects](https://postgis.net/docs/ST_Intersects.html) & [ST_GeomFromText](http://www.postgis.net/docs/ST_GeomFromText.html))